gotoconnecttestuser-arch/letsplay-growtermsandconditions/README.md

 Message Types

+By opting in to Let’s Play N Grow’s SMS Messaging Service, you consent to receive recurring customer care messages.
+These messages include, but are not limited to:

+Session appointment notifications and schedule changes Late pick-up alerts
+Updates about your child’s day or participation Customer support or general service announcements

 By providing your phone number, you consent to receive recurring customer care messages from Let's Play N Grow.
 Message frequency may vary.
 On average, you may receive 1-2 messages per month.
 Message and data rates may apply.

 For assistance, text HELP to the number from which you received messages.